Updated: Nov 15

 Dairy alternatives like almond milk are on the rise but what are the implications for your teeth?
-Is it a viable milk alternative or do you still need to drink cows milk?Do dentists recommend drinking it?
+Is it a viable milk alternative or do you still need to drink cows milk in order to keep your teeth and bones healthy?
+Last but not least, do dentists recommend drinking it?

 Table of Contents:

 Almond milk is a plant based beverage with no animal products in it.
 It consists purely of almonds and water.
 The milk is marketed towards a couple of groups of people.

 Vegans.
 Individuals who avoid animal products in their diet.